Chapter 5.2 – Intra-Port Competition

 1. Intra-Port Competition

-Intra-port competition is beneficial for the competitiveness of ports, local and national economies, and consumers and exporting industries.
+Intra-port competition can be beneficial for the competitiveness of ports, local and national economies, and consumers and exporting industries.
 Its presence is conditional and might be facilitated by specific initiatives.
 This is most commonly observed in terminal operations, where a terminal operator has jurisdiction over an entire terminal area, from the berth to the gate, and competes with other terminal operators responsible for other terminals.
-Intra-port competition might also be observed in providing other services, either at landside (warehousing, logistics, value-added services) or maritime side (pilotage, towage, mooring) of the port.
+Competing port terminals vie to attract and retain ship terminal calls for port-bound cargo, both on the foreland and hinterland.
+Intra-port competition might also be observed in providing other services, either at the landside (warehousing, logistics, value-added services) or on the maritime side (pilotage, towage, mooring, bunkering) of the port.

-A variation is intra-terminal competition, which is the case of entities competing to provide the same services within the same terminal.
-Intra-terminal competition exists in the largest ports.
+A variation is intra-terminal competition, which occurs when entities compete to provide the same services within the same terminal.
+Intra-terminal competition exists in the largest ports that support an ecosystem of service firms.
 Together, these two types of competition form an inclusive definition of intra-port competition as the competition between two or more similar production units that provide competing services in the context of the same port complex.

 2. Benefits of Intra-Port Competition

-Intra-port competition is beneficial for the competitiveness of ports, for local and national economies, and for consumers and exporting industries.
+Intra-port competition can be beneficial for the competitiveness of ports, for local and national economies, and for consumers and exporting industries.
 Particularly:

 • It prevents the potential of monopolistic excess rent-seeking by port service providers who enjoy excess market power.